inden/Othello/README.md

 # (Study) Othello game
-## - Othello game for android.
-The app is developped for learning android skills like Custom view.
+## -An Othello game for android.
+The app is developed to learn Android Custom view.
 ## The app use the game engine from Matt Luthman (http://www.luthman.nu/Othello/Othello.html)
 ##
 ## How to use?